 504.19 Wall Drainage Network.
 All elements of the wall drainage network shall be installed and secured as shown on the plans.
 The drainage network shall consist of installing geocomposite strip drains, PVC connection pipes, wall footing drains, and weepholes as shown on the plans.
 Exclusive of the wall footing drains, all elements of the drainage network in the current lift shall be installed prior to shotcreting.

 (a) Geocomposite Strip Drains.
 Geocomposite strip drains shall be centered between the columns of soil nails as shown on the Plans.
-The strip drains shall be at least 12 inches wide and placed with the geotextile side against the ground.
+The strip drains shall be at least 12 inches wide and placed with the geotextile side in contact with excavation face.
 The strips shall be secured to the excavation face and shotcrete shall be prevented from contaminating the geotextile.
 Strip drains shall be vertically continuous.
 Splices shall be made with a 12 inch minimum overlap such that the flow of water is not impeded.
 Drain plate and connector pipe shall be installed at the base of each strip as shown on the plans.
 Damage to the geocomposite strip drain which may interrupt the flow of water shall be repaired.

 (b) Underdrains.
 Underdrains shall collect groundwater from the drainage network and be installed at the bottom of each wall as shown on the plans.
 The drainage geotextile shall envelope the footing drain aggregate and pipe and conform to the dimensions of the trench.
 The drainage geotextile shall overlap on top of the drainage aggregate as shown on the plans.
 Damaged or defective drainage geotextile shall be repaired or replaced.